 The Invisible Man — H. G. Wells and/or Ralph Ellison

 I’m a fan of the science fiction novels of H. G. Wells.
-The writing is succinct and the stories seem “essential” (Island of Dr. Moreau, The Time Machine, War of the Worlds, First Men in the ...Read MoreRead more
+The writing is succinct and the stories seem “essential” (Island of Dr. Moreau, The Time Machine, War of the Worlds, ...Read MoreRead more

 Per popular request, I asked our Locus Roundtable panel of experts to cast votes in the same categories as the recent Locus All-Centuries Poll for Novels.
 I told them that I would weigh their responses by rank, but I lied.
 Instead I compiled all the votes equally and have now produced results based on any works which were mentioned by more than one person.
 Don’t worry–below you will be able ...Read MoreRead more

 In the wake of the recent Locus All-Centuries Poll results, there’s been a lot of conversation about lists.
 It seems like there are more lists out there than you can list: Best of the Year, Award Winners, Award Nominees, Best I Read Last Year, Most Popular, etc. Now that we’ve wrapped up a popular voted-on list, I thought that I’d make some space here for quirky lists curated by specific ...Read MoreRead more

 There’s a lot more explanation and details here, but probably the most amazing thing about these results is that Ted Chiang takes the #1 spot in 3 out of the 6 categories.

 20th Century Novella:Rank Author : Title (Year) Points Votes 1 Chiang, Ted : Story of Your Life (1998) 978 63 2 Le Guin, Ursula K. : The Word for World Is Forest (1972) 666 45 3 ...Read More Read more

 You can find more details on the results and the procedure here; but feel free to comment here.